Turkey makes masks mandatory in Istanbul, 46 other provinces

 The governors of Istanbul, Ankara and Bursa announced the mask rule late Wednesday in line with a recommendation by the country’s scientific advisory council.
 Masks are now obligatory in 47 out of 81 provinces.
 The statements said masks would be worn in all public spaces.

-Turkey is seeing an upward trend in the daily number of infections after the government authorized cafes, restaurants, gyms, parks, beaches and museums to reopen, lifted inter-city travel restrictions and eased stay-at-home orders for the elderly and young at the start of June.
+Turkey is seeing an upward trend in the daily number of infections after the government authorized cafes, restaurants, gyms, parks, beaches and museums to reopen, lifted travel restrictions between cities and eased stay-at-home orders for the elderly and young at the start of June.

+On Thursday, the interior ministry announced lockdowns for several hours Saturday and next weekend across Turkey while millions of students take high school and university entrance exams.
+Health Minister Fahrettin Koca tweeted the “limited” curfew would be in place to prevent crowds.

+Worried parents and students have asked for the exams to be postponed amid the pandemic.

 In the capital, Ankara, the range in one month has been between 127 and 177 new infections per day with an uptick in the past week.